Ozon3Org/Ozon3/README.md

 **We love PR's!**

-Take a look at the [CONTRIBUTING.md](https://github.com/Milind220/Ozone/blob/main/CONTRIBUTING.md) file for details on how to go about this!
+Take a look at the [CONTRIBUTING.md](https://github.com/Ozon3Org/Ozon3/blob/main/CONTRIBUTING.md) file for details on how to go about this!

 ## Semantic Versioning System

-Ozone uses a semantic versioning system to increment its release version number.
+Ozon3 uses a semantic versioning system to increment its release version number.
 Using this model, changes in version numbers can help indicate the meaning of modified code for each version.

 See more information on semantic versioning [here](https://github.com/Milind220/Ozone/discussions/26).

 ## World Air Quality Index and EPA attribution

 This package is a wrapper around an API provided by the World Air Quality Index project.
-Without them as well as the US EPA, Ozone would not exist.
+Without them as well as the US EPA, Ozon3 would not exist.
 Please consider visiting the WAQI website and contributing to their project if you have time:

 [World Air Quality Index](https://aqicn.org/contact/)